testeven152/YouTubeWithFriends/README.md

 # Youtube With Friends

-Youtube With Friends allows multiple friends to sync up their YouTube videos together.
-Both chrome extension and server uses Socket.io to communicate and send messages to each other.
+Youtube With Friends is a Chrome Extension that allows friends to watch YouTube videos together online by synchronizing YouTube video playback.

+## Technologies Used

+- JavaScript
+- Node.js
+- Socket.IO
+- Lodash
+- Heroku

 ## Installation